EmmaLawlor/hangman/README.md

 Emma Lawlor

 ## Project Overview
 A simple interactive hangman game, written in Python.
 This game randomly chooses a word from a list of words.
-The user is then prompted to guess the letters of the word, or the word itself, until they have correctly guessed the word or until they run out of lives.
+The user is then prompted to guess the letters of the word, or the word itself, until they have correctly identified the word or until they run out of lives.
 Each incorrect answer adds to the hangman image, with the game ending when the hangman has been fully completed.

 ![Google Chrome - Python Terminal by Code Institute - Google Chrome](https://user-images.githubusercontent.com/84344402/135355526-41012bfc-9773-4a9c-8ed8-eb6079be6303.gif)